barreleye-labs/barreleye/README.md

 <img width="1210" alt="tutorial1" src="https://github.com/barreleye-labs/barreleye/assets/48827393/abc5a149-024a-449e-afb2-675822b3c7e2">
 <br>

 If this is the first node in your private network, it will stop at a line like the one above.
 This is because mining begins only when two or more nodes participate.
-Run two or more nodes.
+Run two or more nodes.<br>
 <br>

 ![MergedImages](https://github.com/barreleye-labs/barreleye/assets/48827393/e84562af-6f64-4e72-ab41-16a18031fa68)